 E3 Lithium’s Direct Lithium Extraction (DLE) Technology

-Saline formation water in E3’s Clearwater Project area contain lithium, as well as high levels of dissolved solids.
+Saline formation water in E3’s resource area contains lithium, as well as high levels of dissolved solids.
 To effectively extract and concentrate lithium from the saline formation water, special sorbents are required that have a high affinity for lithium, while simultaneously rejecting unwanted ions and metals.

 Over the past 5 years, working in partnership with the University of Alberta, private labs, and now at our development facility in Calgary, E3 has developed and optimized a highly lithium selective sorbent perfect for the extraction of lithium from our brines.
 These sorbents selectively extract lithium from saline formation water and produce a clean lithium product stream with low levels of unwanted ions.